Black Arches Wall Rock Climbing

 Directly below this oak tree, in an alcove under a big roof called the "Attic", is a fixed bolt anchor for rappeling with shorter ropes.
 60 meter ropes will barely reach the ground from here.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Black Arches Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Black Arches Wall:

 Featured Route For Black Arches Wall

 Plumb Line 5.11a 6c 22 VII+ 22 E3 5c New York

 : ... : Black Arches Wall

 P1: Climb up left on small ramps to a stance on top of a tooth-shaped, 2' high flake (same start as Parallel Passage).
 Traverse R to the crack and then climb the crack directly up through the overhang to the top (100') or to fixed anchors at 80'.V1: Plumb Line Direct 5.11cClimb directly up the seam/thin crack from the Patio.NOTE 4/27/2013: A large chunk of this climb fell down over the winter: a 20' tall, 5' wide, 4' thick block which comprised the right side of the overhang cr...[more]
 Browse More Classics in New York